gouravanirudh05/HealthSync/README.md

       * Schedule Appointments: The platform offers a seamless appointment scheduling system where users can book appointments with doctors based on availability.

-7. **Real-Time Data Updates**: All changes made by users (appointments, reports, or profile updates) are instantly synchronized with the backend to provide a consistent and updated user experience.
+6. **Real-Time Data Updates**: All changes made by users (appointments, reports, or profile updates) are instantly synchronized with the backend to provide a consistent and updated user experience.

+7. **Secure Video Consultations with Agora**: Patients and doctors can connect privately with unique meeting IDs.

 This platform combines a powerful backend with an interactive front-end to create a scalable, robust, and user-friendly healthcare solution.
 It has been designed to support the growing needs of patients, healthcare professionals, and administrators, ensuring a seamless experience for all.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>